qweasd1/Refactor/ideas/Supplement/plaid_thinkings.md

 Here are some ideas I got after reading some of plaid and AEminium's paper.

-### shall we give the user some chance to control the workflow?
+### Can we add explicitly workflow control into AEminium?
-After I read some paper about AEminium, I know it's a language which can make program parallel by compiler so the developer don't need to explicitly express the workflow logic.
-But the real world experience inspire me to think several real world cases and found it's a better that we can give the user more chance to control the workflow.
+> After I read some paper about AEminium, I know it's a language which can make program parallel with compiler magic.
+The developer only needs to declare the data dependency and permission and the complier will optimize the program to parallel according to these information.

+But sometimes in reality, different methods might have no data dependency but the logic dependency.
 Here is a scenario:
 > - we have system ```A```
-- system ```A``` needs to process 3 tasks: ```task1```,```task2```,```task3``` and then after **all of them finished**, it will sends out an notification.
+- system ```A``` needs to process 3 tasks: ```task1```,```task2```,```task3``` and then after **all of them finished**, it will send out an notification.

 We can convert this scenario to the following code:
 ```csharp